klavins/LeanBook/md/src/Reals/Intro.md

 <span style='color: lightgray; font-size: 10pt'><a href='https://github.com/klavins/LeanBook/blob/main/main/../LeanBook/Chapters/Reals/Intro.lean'>Code</a> for this chapter</span>
  # Real Numbers

-Having built ℕ inductively, ℤ from ℕ, and ℚ from ℕ and ℤ, we now turn to the real numbers ℝ. The key distinction between the ℚ and ℝ is that ℝ has the least upper bound property: every non-empty set of reals that is bounded from above has a least upper bound.
+Having built ℕ inductively, then building ℤ from ℕ and ℚ from ℕ and ℤ, we now turn to the real numbers ℝ. The key distinction between ℚ and ℝ is that ℝ has the least upper bound property: every non-empty set of reals that is bounded from above has a least upper bound.
 The rationals ℚ do not have this property.
 For example, the set
 ```hs
 { q ∈ ℚ | q² < 2 }
 ```